On Creativity

 TBPC 2019 - Black Northern Touch Shaping Arts, Culture & Music

-Moderator, Cheryl Thompson, and panelists, Cheryl Nembhard, Kevin Ormbsy and Charles C. Smith, explore the arts — a universal element in Black cultures — on how policy has shaped the arts scene in Toronto and for Toronto’s Black creatives as one of two morning breakout sessions at the inaugural 2019 Toronto Black Policy Conference.
+In November 2019, I moderated a panel featuring Cheryl Nembhard, Kevin Ormbsy and Charles C. Smith, and we explored the arts — a universal element in Black cultures — on how policy has shaped the arts scene in Toronto and for Toronto’s Black creatives as one of two morning breakout sessions at the inaugural 2019 Toronto Black Policy Conference.